WithLei/TicketWindow/README.md

 1. install the java JDK6.
 2. clone this repo.
 3. run make.bat if on windows, make.sh if on linux, or compile it with netbeans.
-4. add the .jar file created to your project.